Assisted Living vs Group Home Living Options Analyzed

 • Many assisted living communities offer more comprehensive care, and in some residences, the assisted living services are just one tier in the available continuum of care, which allows individuals to start with the greatest independence and increase support and services as needed while staying in the same community.

-• With the greater offerings available in the assisted living spaces, costs can be higher than other senior housing options, but are aligned with additional services.
+• With the greater offerings in assisted living spaces, costs can be higher than other senior housing options but are aligned with additional services.
 For example, in a facility that offers different tiers of care, such as services that move beyond the standard level of assisted living support to daily care and medical monitoring associated with more serious health conditions or mobility challenges.

 6 Questions to Consider as You Explore Assisted Living and Group Home Options